Online Dynamic Trajectory Optimization and Control for a Quadruped Robot: Quadruped Locomotion

 Nominal base and footstep sequence $X_{d}$ is a set of points that guide the trajectory optimizer to a feasible solution. $X_{d}$ is encoded to the problem as final cost reference $\bm{\mathrm{Q}}_{d_{f}}$ in Eq. \ref{eq:FinalCost}.
 We generated $X_{d}$ using a similar approach as in \cite{fankhauser2018robust}, where a geometrical approach with a default stance and footstep length is used to generate nominal footsteps towards the goal.
 The difference in our method is, we used contact surface planes as constraint \eqref{eq:subeq5} and the nominal footholds as final cost reference to simultaneously optimize base and footstep trajectories, rather than searching the region around the nominal foothold and optimizing footsteps and base pose sequentially.
 If the nominal foothold is not in contact with the environment, it is projected on the surface plane in vertical direction.

-Since we used surface constraints with analytical gradients, instead of scoring the terrain cells for feasibility, our method relies on heuristics to provide clearance margins between the footsteps and non-convex surface edges.
+Since we represent the surfaces with their normals instead of scoring the terrain cells for feasibility, our method relies on heuristics to provide clearance margins between the footsteps and non-convex surface edges.